wencan/bytespool/README.md

 ## feature

-- reusd byte slice based on the range of its length.
+- reuse byte slice based on the range of its length.

 - reclaim the original byte slice when the buffer grows.